open-telemetry/opentelemetry-collector-contrib/extension/bearertokenauthextension/README.md

 This extension implements `configauth.GRPCClientAuthenticator` and is to be used in gRPC receivers inside the `auth` settings as a means to embed a static token for every RPC call that will be made.

+It also implements `configauth.ServerAuthenticator` to verify the token sent by the client.

 The authenticator type has to be set to `bearertokenauth`.

 ## Configuration